-Mark Dinnage, Business Management and Marketing
+Mark Dinnage, Business Management

-Due to a desire to continue my studies I am currently undertaking an MSc (Research) in Marketing.
+Due to a desire to continue my studies I then took an MSc (Research) in Marketing.
 My enjoyment of my marketing modules at Keele inspired this move, I really missed the research element of my degree whilst I was working.
 My research looks at the use of negative emotions by organisations on social media and how this affects consumer perceptions of them.
 After my MSc I hope to go on to do a PhD and eventually have a career within academia.
 This is a far cry from what I thought I wanted to do before I started my degree at Keele.
 The modules and teaching at Keele helped me shape a career path I hadn’t even considered when I was 18, opening my eyes to an area I greatly enjoy.
 Hopefully a career in academia would bring me back to Keele one day, a place that holds so many great memories.